genecyber/cyoa-kittens/README.md

   - faster feedback loops

 Test Cases that should be in this branch (cucumber/selenium tests):
+NOTE that these were written for the Runicorn game, but ideas may apply to Kittens as well

--
+- Background:
+    Given I am on the Runicorn homepage

+  Scenario: Gameplay is started on a new game
+    Given the start game button is active
+    And the restart button is inactive
+    When I click start game
+    Then the game starts

+  Scenario: Gameplay is restarted on a finished game
+    Given the start game button is inactive
+    And the restart game is active
+    When I click restart ganme
+    Then the game starts

 Notes on choices:
 - Yay!
-We see value in shared high level tests and our test strategy is sound; let's leave these in place at a high level and focus some more on lower level tests
+We see value in high level tests and our test strategy is sound; let's add new features
 - We're on a roll!
-Let's add a bunch more tests!
-Let's apply this to all levels of tests, including unit tests!
+Let's add a bunch more acceptance tests!

 ```

-If you choose Start Focusing on Lower Level Tests: [turn to page 8](../page-8/README.md)
+If you choose Add a new feature using BDD: [turn to page 8](../page-8/README.md)

-If you choose Cucumbers All The Way Down: [turn to page 17](../page-17/README.md)
+If you choose More Acceptance Tests: [turn to page 17](../page-17/README.md)